 The SuperGen Energy Storage Hub is a national collaboration funded by EPSRC for research on all types of storage technologies.
 Our work focuses on the manufacture

 of improved, structured electrodes for batteries and supercapacitors

-led by Imperial College London, as well as project Flexible energy storage and generation systems funded by the Korea Institute of Energy Technology Evaluation and Planning (KETEP).
+led by Imperial College London.
+Both these projects form part of our contribution to The Energy Storage Research Network.
+We are also studying the novel manufacturing and performance of Flexible energy storage and generation systems funded by the Korea Institute of Energy Technology Evaluation and Planning (KETEP).

 Oxford Energy provides more information on how our work links with Oxford University's wider energy research activities.

 A gallery of photos of the group, visitors and other activities: